KelliePetersen/OOPwithPHP/src/phpadvanced/SOLID.md

 * Dependency Inversion

 ## SUMMARY
+**Single Responsibility** - Each class has a single responsibility.
-**Open/Closed** - Software entities allow their behaviour to be extended without modifying their source code
+**Open/Closed** - Software entities allow their behaviour to be extended without modifying their source code.
+**Liskov Substitution** - Objects of a superclass shall be replaceable with objects of its subclasses.

 ## Single Responsibility Principle
 *A class should have one, and only one, reason to change.*